liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/01-creating-sites.markdown

 The *Maps* options lets you configure the maps API provider used by your Liferay instance when displaying geolocalized assets.
-Geolocalized assets can be displayed for documents, web content articles, DDL records, etc.
+Geolocalized assets can be displayed for documents, web content articles, DDL records, etc. Maps is available under the Advanced tab.

 <!-- TODO: Provide link to where Maps feature is documented once it's available.